Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Methods

 Since for a time-to-event endpoint, both AE probabilities and the amount of censoring \cite{pocock_02} are time-dependent, we will consider different evaluation times called~$\tau$.
 These evaluation times either imposed no restriction, i.e., evaluated the estimators until the maximum follow-up time ($\tau_E$ and $\tau_C$ in each arm, respectively), or considered the minimum of quantiles of observed times in the two treatment arms; the quantiles were 100\% (whose minimum over both arms we denote by $\tau_{max} = \min\{\tau_E, \tau_C\}$), 90\%, 60\% and 30\%.
-For computation of RRs for AE probabilities, in this paper we always use the same follow-up time in both arms, i.e. $\tau_{max}$.
+For computation of RRs by the ratio of AE probabilities, in this paper we always use the same follow-up time in both arms, i.e. $\tau_{max}$.
 The rationale to evaluate estimators at the latest meaningful time is that this reflects common practice for the estimation of AE risk using the incidence proportion, where simply the number of patients with a certain AE in a given time interval is divided through the total number of patients.
 Analyses for maximum follow-up (which may be arm-specific) were not performed.
-For hazard-based estimators we {use all available data and }exclusively look at the arm-specific maximum follow-up time, i.e. $\tau_E$ and $\tau_C$, also when comparing arms.
-The partial likelihood estimator of the HR based on Cox regression ``self-adjusts'' for $\tau_{max}$ in that it only requires data up this time point.
-To limit the variability of the Cox HR we limit the considered dataset to those AEs with a frequency of $\ge 10$ in {\it each arm} for hazard-based analyses.
+For hazard-based estimators we use all available data and exclusively look at the arm-specific maximum follow-up time, i.e. $\tau_E$ and $\tau_C$, also when comparing arms.
+The partial likelihood estimator of the HR based on Cox regression ``self-adjusts'' for $\tau_{max}$ in that it only requires data up to this time point.
+To limit the variability of the Cox HR we limit the considered dataset to those AEs with a{n absolute} frequency of $\ge 10$ in {\it each arm} for hazard-based analyses{; we refer to the book by Therneau and Grambsch \cite{Terry} for guidance on Cox regression with rare events.}